wdk-docs/pymdown-extensions-docs/documents/src/markdown/extensions/superfences.md

         ```
         ````

 For JavaScript libraries, a class of `linenums` is written to the block.
 This may or may not be leveraged by your chosen highlighter.
 It is uncertain at this time whether line number support for JavaScript highlighters will be enhanced beyond this.w what to inject.

-## Highlighting Lines
+## 突出显示线

 Via Pygments, certain lines can be specified for highlighting.
 This is done by specifying a special setting directly after the opening tokens (and language if present).
 The setting is named `hl_lines` and the value should be the targeted line numbers separated by spaces.

 !!! example "Highlight Lines Example"